Admirals and relatives

 (NCBI-index: 270466)

-The advantage of visiting other regions is that you also encounter other species of butterflies I do not encounter in the North of the Netherlands.
+The advantage of visiting other regions is that you also encounter other species of butterflies that I do not experience in the North of the Netherlands.
 In Gelderland, I was very happy to encounter the White Admiral (Limenitis camilla).
 A butterfly with high contrast in colours when you look at the top and underside of the wings.
 The top is dark brown in the female and black in the male, with a row of concatenated white oblong spots.
 The underside is orange-brown with a double row of black hem and moon spots.
 Also, on the underside is a row of consecutive white oblong spots.
-It has a distinctive and delicate flight with short periods of wing beats followed by long glides.
-The wingspan is 60-64mm.
-The flight period is in one, sometimes two, generations from June to September.
-Host plant: Honeysuckle and Wild Berries.
+It has a distinctive and delicate flight, characterised by short periods of wingbeats followed by long glides.
+The wingspan is 60-64 mm.
+The flight period spans one to two generations, typically occurring from June to September.
+Host plant: Honeysuckle, Wild Berries.
 Dutch name: Kleine ijsvogelvlinder.
 Frisian name: Lytse iisfûgelflinter.

 Flying period: